dasunisenanayake25/phoenix-bank/README.md

 *(Note: In a production environment, strict password policies, Vault key management, and multi-factor authentication are enforced).*

 ---
-*Built by Team Neural Ninjas for the DevOps Competition.*
+*Built for the Duothon Hackathon.*